Diabetes Education & Management

 - Friend or family to accompany and support you

-The Diabetes Centre is located at Ross Memorial Hospital, on the third floor entering off Kent Street.
+The Diabetes Education Program is located at Ross Memorial Hospital, on the third floor entering from Kent Street.
 Take the BLUE elevators to the third floor, turn right off the elevator, and then turn left into the Health First Unit.

 Phone: (705) 328-6091